 top of page

-Originally from the rural village of Winsum in The Netherlands, Gerbrich Meijer (1997) is a clarinetist recently graduated her Master's degree at the prestigious Colburn Conservatory in Los Angeles with Professor Yehuda Gilad.
+Originally from the rural village of Winsum in The Netherlands, Gerbrich Meijer (1997) is a clarinetist and is currently pursuing her Soloist Class degree at the Royal Danish Academy of Music.
+She recently graduated her Master's degree at the prestigious Colburn Conservatory in Los Angeles with Professor Yehuda Gilad.
 Prior to that, she completed her Bachelor's degree of Music with the highest distinction at the Royal Danish Academy of Copenhagen, where she studied with John Kruse.

+As finalist of the Dutch Classical Talent Award 2023/24, will Gerbrich be touring this fall with her own One Woman Show through the Netherlands.
 Winner of the 'Special Prize' at the Carl Nielsen International Competition 2022 and nominee of the Grachtenfestival Award 2022.
 Gerbrich was recipient of the Lionel Bryer Memorial Fund Award for Outstanding Musicianship, awarded to her by the European Union Youth Orchestra in 2019.
 She recently won the Londen Symphony Orchestra Fellowship, which was granted to her by the world-renowned festival ‘Music Academy of the West’ (USA).
-As winner of the Talent Prize from the Prince Bernhard Culture Foundation in 2018.
+And was a winner of the Talent Prize from the Prince Bernhard Culture Foundation in 2018.

-She has played in, among others, the orchestras of the Danish Radio Symphony (DK), Copenhagen Philharmonic (DK), Noord Nederlands Orkest (NL) The National Repertory orchestra (USA), Stavanger Symphony orchestra (NO) and Helsingborg Symphony Orchestra (SE).
+She has played in, among others, the orchestras of London Symphony Orchestra (UK), Danish Radio Symphony (DK), Copenhagen Philharmonic (DK), Noord Nederlands Orkest (NL), Residentie Orkest (NL), The National Repertory orchestra (USA), Stavanger Symphony orchestra (NO) and Helsingborg Symphony Orchestra (SE).
 Other highlights include performances at the international chamber music festivals of Janine Jansen, Liza Ferschtman and Emmy Verhey.
 When she was 15 years old she made her debut in the Concertgebouw.
 Following this, she gave a concert tour for the NTIO in Taiwan, performed for the Dutch embassy in Switzerland and gave a solo recital at the Grachtenfestival Amsterdam.

 In 2017, Gerbrich won the position as Principal Clarinet of the European Union Youth Orchestra.
 During her time as principal, the orchestra toured all over Europe and played in halls such as Concertgebouw, the Royal Albert Hall, and Konzerthaus Berlin.
 As an active soloist and chamber musician, Gerbrich has been featured with several orchestras as a soloist and has been an artist in residence at the ‘Franeker Kamermuziekfestival’ in The Netherlands.